Skip to main content

 {"req" : "card.version" }

-If you get a JSON containing the device's data, that means the configuration was done properly and you can proceed to next section; otherwise, make sure that your USB cable is not a power-only cable, that the connections between the boards are correct, and that the dependencies listed in the pro tip above are installed.
+If you get a JSON containing the device's data, that means the configuration was done properly and you can proceed to the next section; otherwise, make sure that your USB cable is not a power-only cable, that the connections between the boards is correct, and that the dependencies listed in the "pro tip" above are installed.

 3. Configure the Notecard

 You'll need to define the object or structure of the data of your interest in order to let the Notecard know how to interpret the data.
 Suppose, for example, that you are interested in measuring temperature and humidity.
-In that case, you'd expect to have the data in an object as follows:
+In that case, you could have the data in an object as follows:

 {